 Best Friends Animal Sanctuary – A home to over 1600 dogs, cats, horses, birds, pigs, etc, this is a large animal sanctuary that provide a home to so many animals.
 It’s open for visitors and it’s always a great feeling to cuddle some animals or donate to provide for them!

 Hike in Zion National Park – Kanab to Zion National Park is about 40 minutes in distance.
 You can literally spend all day in Zion National Park.
 Bring your hiking shoes and possibly a bathing suit, depending on the time of year you go!
+Check this out, if you need a place to stay while in Zion National Park.

 Drive to Grand Canyon North Rim or Toroweap – The North Rim of the Grand Canyon is about 1 hour 40 minutes from Kanab.
 The North Rim is infinitely less crowded than the South Rim and much closer to Kanab.
 I particularly feel the North Rim is untouched and beautiful.